 Solar energy begins with the sun.
 Solar panels (also known as "PV panels") are used to convert light from the sun, which is composed of particles of energy called "photons", into electricity that can be used to power electrical loads.

 Solar panels can be used for a wide variety of applications including remote power systems for cabins, telecommunications equipment, remote sensing, and of course for the production of electricity by residential and commercial solar electric systems.

 On this page, we will discuss the history, technology, and benefits of solar panels.
-We will learn how solar panels work, how solar panels are made, where you can buy solar panels, and how solar panels create electricity.
+We will learn how solar panels work, how they are made, how they create electricity, and where you can buy solar panels.

 A Short History of Solar Panels